7 Best Cordless Vacuums for Pet Hair of 2026

 Filtration and Allergen Control

 Pet dander is the real problem — not the visible hair.
 Dander particles measure 2.5 to 10 microns and trigger allergic reactions in roughly 30 percent of people with allergies.
 HEPA filtration at 99.97 percent capture efficiency down to 0.3 microns is the standard that matters.
 Some vacuums claim HEPA-like performance but use non-sealed systems where air leaks around the filter housing, allowing dander to escape back into the room.
-Look for sealed whole-machine filtration like Dyson's or Samsung's 5-layer system.
-For severe pet allergies, the Samsung BESPOKE Jet's sealed disposal bags add another layer of containment by preventing dander release during emptying.
+Look for sealed whole-machine filtration like Dyson's sealed HEPA or the Shark PowerDetect's HEPA system.
+For severe pet allergies, an auto-empty dock like the Shark PowerDetect's seals collected debris away so emptying does not release a dander cloud into the room.

 Dustbin Capacity and Emptying Method